efficomp/culebra/docs/_sources/wrapper.rst.txt

 ..
-   This file is part of culebra.
+   This file is part of

    Culebra is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software